evmts/tevm-monorepo/apps/tevm/src/content/docs/generated/@tevm/api/type-aliases/Tevm.md

 > **Tevm**: `object`

-Tevm
 A local EVM instance running in the browser or Node.js.
 Akin to anvil or ganache

 - Runs in browser bun and node.js environments
 - Network forking to fork any EVM compatible network
 - Supports most ethereum JSON-RPC methods
-- Will have anvil ganache and hardhat compatibility in future versions

 ## See

  - [createMemoryTevm](https://todo.todo) for documentation on creating an in memory Tevm instance
- - [createClient](https://todo.todo) for documentation on creating an client for talking to a remote Tevm instance over HTTP
+ - [createTevmClient](https://todo.todo) for documentation on creating an client for talking to a remote Tevm instance over HTTP

 #### JSON-RPC